 Your student does not need to have a dream school, a perfect GPA plan, or a color-coded spreadsheet.
 Freshman year is about building habits, not building a resume.
 Here is what actually matters right now.

 I went to Edinboro University of Pennsylvania for both my bachelor's and master's degrees, and it was one of the best decisions I ever made.
-Watching it become part of the generic PennWest brand has been painful — and now the enrollment numbers confirm what many alumni feared.
+Watching it become part of the generic PennWest brand has been painful.
+And now the enrollment numbers confirm what many alumni feared.

 Many parents imagine college planning will involve shared conversations and steady progress.
 In real life, that is often not what happens.
 The goal is to keep the process moving in a way that feels manageable and approachable.